digitaldisarray/writeups/2024_2_2dicectf_quals_dicequest.md

-# DiceCTF 2024 rev/dicequest writeup
+# DiceCTF Quals 2024 rev/dicequest writeup
 #### Description:
 Try 2024's hottest game so far - DiceQuest!
 Can you survive the onslaught?
 Custom sprites made by Gold